 Flowers: Flowers may be used “in moderation”(OCF).

 The readings from Scripture “provide the family and community with an opportunity to hear God speak to them in their needs, sorrows, fears, and hopes”(OCF).
 There are four readings for a Catholic funeral.
 The readings should be one each from the Old and New Testaments(though during the Easter season both readings come from the New Testament) in addition to a Gospel passage.
-There also is a psalm, which is usually sung there.
+There is also a psalm which is usually sung.